AmiraliSajadi/Twitter-Sentiment140-Analysis/README.md

 # Twitter-Sentiment140-Analysis
 Binary classification of sentiment140 data set using LSTM ANN.

-The code classifies the text as having positive or negative sentiment.
+The code classifies the text based on having positive or negative sentiment.